Get in touch

 Scandinavian Redwood Gates (Softwood)

-This light coloured high quality and popular softwood timber will keep its looks for many years but must be regularly treated and well maintained to keep its serviceable good looks.
+This light coloured popular softwood timber will keep its looks for many years but must be regularly treated and well maintained to keep its serviceable good looks.
 It has tight knots and takes treatments and stains reasonably well.
+It does need regular maintenance and is not as durable as our hardwood gates.

 Idigbo is a West African timber often used in joinery.
 It has a pale natural light oak appearance making it very attractive.
 It is a strong timber with natural resistance to moisture.
 It takes stain very well so can be stained a variety of different shades.
 The majority of our hardwood gates are made from the Idigbo hardwood.